vemel/handsdown/docs/handsdown_module_record.md

 )
 ```

-Representation of an imported module.
+Dataclass for an imported module.

 #### Arguments